shreyaspatel7/cloud-examples/terraform/serverless/wildrydes/README.md

 ### Introduction

-In this project we have implemented the terrafrom code foe the serverless web application architecture mentioned on the [AWS site](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
+In this project we have implemented the terrafrom code for the serverless web application architecture mentioned on the [AWS site](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
 This Terraform Framerwork supports deployment for mulitple clients as well as multiple environments(dev, uat, prod..etc) based on the varibles configured in the `dev.tfvars file`.
 This code will utilize the following AWS resources via terraform:

 1. S3 storage for static site hosting
 2. AWS Cognito User Pool for the user managment (autherization/authentication)